-Sio Green V2 is a unique tankless heater; you might even say that it’s a next-gen device.
-While both electric and gas heaters heat up metallic parts of the heat exchanger in order to produce on-demand hot water, the Sio Green V2 heater uses Quartz elements and far infrared technology to do the same.
+Sio Green V2 is a unique tankless heater; you might even say it’s a next-gen device.
+While both electric and gas heaters heat metallic parts of the heat exchanger to produce on-demand hot water, the Sio Green V2 heater uses Quartz elements and far infrared technology to do the same.

 The combination of Quartz and the infrared spectrum is definitely interesting.
 For decades, NASA has been developing infrared heating technology.
 When applied to Quartz tubes (instead of metallic tubes), you can generate a high-temperature gradient across the Sio Green heating chamber.
 That, in turn, heaters the water very quickly and is environmentally friendly.

-What is more, without the contact between water and metallic parts, you have no corrosion and no calcium deposits.
-This doesn’t only prolong the lifespan of the infrared tankless water heater but it also saves you a ton of maintenance problems.
+What is more, you have no corrosion and no calcium deposits without the contact between water and metallic parts.
+This doesn’t only prolong the lifespan of the infrared tankless water heater, but it also saves you many maintenance problems.

 Here is how the Quartz tubes look (they are located inside the Sio Green heater):

-For residential use, you have two choices of Sio Green V2 heaters: the smaller 9 kW model and the bigger 18 kW model.
-Most of the households do need the bigger 18 kW model which can achieve the maximum hot water flow of 6.6 GPM.
+You have two choices of Sio Green V2 heaters for residential use: the smaller 9 kW model and the bigger 18 kW model.
+Most households do need the bigger 18 kW model, which can achieve the maximum hot water flow of 6.6 GPM.